11 things to keep in mind while visiting Ladakh on Motorcycle

 9) Medicines and Skin care essentials:

 A long-duration journey can be stressful for your body and mind.
-You should carry basic medicines for upset stomach, headache, cold, and fever.
+You should carry basic medicines for an upset stomach, headache, cold, and fever.
 And along with it don’t forget to carry some of the essentials like phone chargers, Comb, Tooth Paste, Tooth Brush, Towel, Shampoo, Soap, Facewash, Toilet paper, Sunscreen Lotion, Sunglasses and other important things.

 10) Mobile Network